Best Sandals for Kids with Haglund’s Deformity – Adjustable Straps and Extra Padding

 - Eva foam footbed cushions and softly supports for all day comfort

-- Order this sandal half a size larger than your child’s current foot size
+- I suggest that you get this sandal half a size larger than your child’s current foot size

 - Fits medium and wide feet

-- 2 adjustable velcro straps for easy on and off
+- Two adjustable Velcro straps for easy on and off

 - Extra padding around the straps

-- Order this sandal a whole size larger than your child’s current foot size
+- Fitting tip: size a full size up from your child’s current foot length